DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Abstract

 \section{Abstract}

 Dexterous robotic manipulation in unstructured environments can aid in everyday tasks such as cleaning and caretaking.
 Anthropomorphic robotic hands are highly dexterous and theoretically well-suited for working in human domains, but their complex designs and dynamics often make them difficult to control.
 By contrast, parallel-jaw grippers are easy to control and are used extensively in industrial applications, but they lack the dexterity for various kinds of grasps and in-hand manipulations.
 In this work, we present \name, a synergistic dexterous hand framework with Delta robots.
-The \namespace are soft, easy to reconfigure, simple to manufacture with low-cost off-the-shelf materials, and possess high degrees of freedom that can be easily controlled. \name' dexterity can be adjusted for different applications by leveraging actuation synergies, which can further reduce the control complexity, overall cost, and energy consumption.
+The \namespace are soft, easy to reconfigure, simple to manufacture with low-cost off-the-shelf materials, and possess high degrees of freedom that can be easily controlled.
+By leveraging hand synergies, \name' dexterity can be adjusted for different applications with further reduced control complexity.
 We characterize the Delta robots' kinematics accuracy, force profiles, and workspace range to assist with hand design.
 Finally, we evaluate the versatility of \namespace by grasping a diverse set of objects and by using teleoperation to complete three dexterous manipulation tasks: cloth folding, cap opening, and cable arrangement.
+We open-source our hand framework at \href{https://sites.google.com/view/deltahands/}{https://sites.google.com/view/deltahands/}.